 – Consider personalized meeting agenda so that people are aware of the timing when relevant agenda items come up.

-– Consider a convention where video-on implies full attention, and video-off signals multitasking.
+– Consider a convention where video-on implies full attention, and video-off signals to multitask.

 How Meeting Times Affect Attention and Multitasking